pebble-dev/pebble-dev.github.io/howto.md

 * Your money will help the Rebel Alliance to keep all Rebble Web Services (including the free ones) running.

 That being said, these are the steps to add the plan:
-* Open your browser on your phone (Safari on iOS or Chrome on Android) and head to [Rebble Account](https://auth.rebble.io/account/).
+* On the phone, open your browser (Safari on iOS or Chrome on Android) and head to [Rebble Account](https://auth.rebble.io/account/).
 * **Very important: make sure you are signed in with the same account you used when you first made the switch to Rebble!**
 * Choose your plan ($3.00/month or $33/year).
 * You are forwarded to Stripe.
 Enter your card info and finish the payment.